Richie78321/engcmp-manual-project/README.md

 Forking, Branching, Pushing and Pulling are all the things you and other contributors will use to maintain an organized workflow on a project.
 You can read through other peoples forks, branches and requests as well and make comments and find issues.
 The review process is the largest collaboration on a project.

+### Communication

+It is best to communicate with the project community about your work.
+You can do this by reading the README and joining/subscribing to any discord servers or newletters.
+Some larger projects even have monthly Zoom meetings where you can learn more about the project direction and development.

+These projects will also have places to host conversation about the project.
+A Discord server, Subreddit or posts on StackOverflow for example.
+Here is where you can engage with the community members.

 Once you have contributed to a project, maybe you'd like to solve an issue yourself and start your own project.
 To learn how, read on.

 ## Maintaining an Open Source Project